rrsilva/Ants_of_Para/README.md

 The study was published in **Zootaxa** on 16 July, 2021 (https://www.mapress.com/zt/article/view/zootaxa.5001.1.1).

-The original data set, first release, is also fully available on **Dryad** repository https://doi.org/10.5061/dryad.6djh9w11h.
+The original data set, first release, is also fully available on [Dryad repository](https://doi.org/10.5061/dryad.6djh9w11h).

 Updated versions of ANTS OF PARA data set can be accessed in this Github repository.